J-Mauerhofer/observability_dashboard_dockerized/README.md

 ### Prerequisites

-#### Prerequisites for EvoSuite Visualizer

-[PLACEHOLDER: List the system requirements and dependencies needed to run the visualization tool.
-Mention specific versions of Python or libraries, if applicable.]

-#### Prerequisites for EvoSuite Logger

-[PLACEHOLDER: List the system requirements and dependencies needed to run the log generation tool.
-Mention any unique dependencies or requirements for this tool.]
+Both tools require Docker to be installed.
+For the EvoSuite Logger, the ability to compile Java projects is necessary.
+The provided Docker image already includes Maven, offering a convenient option for users.
+No additional setup is required.

 ### Setup

-#### Setup for EvoSuite Visualizer
+Setting up the EvoSuite Visualizer is straightforward:

-The EvoSuite Visualizer is ready to use immediately after cloning the GitHub repository.
-To use it, simply run the run_visualizations.py script and pass it paramters or use alternative methods of communicating with the script as described in the usage section.

-#### Setup for EvoSuite Logger

-[PLACEHOLDER: Provide step-by-step instructions for setting up the log generation tool.
-Include any additional setup steps specific to this tool.]
+1. Install Docker Desktop.
+2. Install Maven or an other program to compile Java projects if you plan to use the EvoSuite Logger.
+3. Clone this repository.
+4. Build the Docker image.

+With these steps, the installation is complete.

 ## Usage

 ### EvoSuite Visualizer Usage

-To use the visualization tool, run the run_visualizations.py script with the required parameters.
+To use the visualization tool, execute the `EvoSuiteVisualizer.py` script with the required parameters using the Docker image.
+The tool provides real-time progress updates, so we recommend using the `-it` flag for the Docker container.

+The general pattern for running the `EvoSuiteVisualizer.py` script with Docker is:
+`docker run [docker-flags] [docker-image] [command]`

+Examples of how to run these commands are provided below.

-The script requires parameters, listed below, to be select ed before each execution.
+The EvosuiteVisualizer.py script requires parameters, listed below, to be select ed before each execution.
 If a parameter is passed as a command-line argument, it will take precedence.
 If it is not provided in the command line, the script checks if a configuration file is specified and tries to retrieve the parameter from there.
 If neither an argument nor a configuration file entry is available, the script falls back to hardcoded default values.
 This approach ensures maximum ease of use and flexibility.

 #### Parameters: